|

 Gimli smiled at his friends.
 "A dwarf always knows the time

-underground," he said, "it is above the ground that
+when he is underground," he said.
+"It is above the ground

-He hesitated for a moment, then said, "Let me give you your
+He hesitated for a moment, before saying: "Let me give you

-gifts, though these are nothing so special."
-He reached into
+your gifts, though these are nothing so special."
+He reached

-a leather bag hanging from the back of his chair and handed them
+into a leather bag hanging from the back of his chair and handed

-Legolas opened his boxinside was a hair ornament, made
+Legolas opened his box.
+Inside it was a hair ornament, made from

-from interlocking green leaves of delicately enamelled mithril.
+interlocking green leaves of delicately enamelled mithril.
+"Gimli,"

-"Gimli," he whispered, "you made this for me
+he whispered, "you made this for me?"
+He gave

-And he gave Gimli the most beautiful smile the dwarf had ever
+Gimli the most beautiful smile the dwarf had ever seen.

 "For shame, you crazy elf," said Gimli.
 "It is